dataplane-app/dataplane-documentation/docs/create-a-data-pipeline.md

 The most basic of triggers is the play trigger.
 The play trigger starts a pipeline when the Run button is pressed.

-Drag the play trigger on to the canvas as the first component of your data pipeline.
+Drag the play trigger onto the canvas as the first component of your data pipeline.
 ![Add play trigger in data pipeline](/img/get-started/add-play-trigger.png)

 :::info Triggers
-A trigger is the first step in a data pipeline and its the "trigger" that fires off the pipeline to run.
+A trigger is the first step in a data pipeline and, it's the "trigger" that fires off the pipeline to run.
 There are different types of triggers that can start a pipeline.
-For example the scheduler trigger will fire off based on a regular schedule such as every hour or 8am every Monday.
+For example, the scheduler trigger will fire off based on a regular schedule such as every hour or at 8am every Monday.
 :::

 <br />